zulip/zulip/docs/bots-guide.md

     * To subscribe your bot to streams, navigate to *Manage Streams*.
 Select a stream and add your bot by its email address (the address you assigned in step 3).
-    * Now, the bot do its job on the streams you subscribed it to.
+    * Now, the bot will do its job on the streams you subscribed it to.
     * (In future versions of the API, this step may not be required).

 4. Run the bot.